Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Risk of low blood sugar

-Mounjaro does not usually cause blood sugar levels to become too low when taken on its own.
-But hypos can happen when you take it with other diabetes medications such as insulin or a sulphonylurea.
+When taken on its own, Mounjaro does not usually cause blood sugar levels to become too low.
+However, hypos are more likely to happen when you take it with other diabetes medications such as insulin or a sulphonylurea.

 Your healthcare team may advise reducing the dose of your sulphonylurea or insulin medicine when you start taking Mounjaro to reduce the risk of hypos.